 Classical Music Premiers: Briggs Fair (Frederick Delius); Symphony of a Thousand--#8 (Gustav Mahler); Pomp and Circumstance (Sir Edward Elgar)

-Amy Marcy Beach recognized as a serious composer after the Boston Symphony premiered her Gaelic Symphony (1896); and Piano Concerto in C-sharp minor, (1899) with Beach as soloist.
+Amy Marcy Beach (1867-1944) was recognized as a serious composer after the Boston Symphony premiered her Gaelic Symphony (1896); and Piano Concerto in C-sharp minor, (1899) with Beach as soloist.

-Marin Alsop was born in New York City.
-Her parents are professional musicians: Ruth and LaMar Alsop.
-LaMar is violinist/concertmaster of the NYC Ballet Orchestra.
-Ruth plays cello in the same orchestra.
+Born 54 years after Antonia Brico, Marin Alsop was born in New York City in 1956.
+Her parents, Ruth and LaMar Alsop, were professional musicians.
+LaMar, a violinist, was concertmaster of the NYC Ballet Orchestra.
+Ruth played cello in the same orchestra.

 “I was born with a job!”
 Marin says.
 “My parents ... could never imagine a life for their child that was not filled with music!”
 [1M]

 She entered high school at 12 (The Masters School) and in 1972, at the age of 16, she matriculated at Yale University (class of 1977).
-In 1975 she transferred to Julliard, majoring in violin performance.
+In 1975 she transferred to Julliard, to major in violin performance.
 [1M]

 Top Books: Under the Net, Iris Murdoch; Notes of a Native Son, James Baldwin